Phonon website

 miranda.henrique at gmail.com

-Aknowledgments & Funding
+Acknowledgments & Funding

 Ludger Wirtz for the original idea and important scientific advices.
 Atsushi Togo the creator of phonopy for providing phonon dispersion data from his phonodb phonon database.
 José Pedro Silva for very helpful advices on technical issues and the best web technologies to use.
-Guido Petreto and Matteo Giantomassi for many insightful comments, debugging, feature suggestions and the interface with abipy. and from the for the implementation of the Vesta mode.
+Guido Petreto and Matteo Giantomassi for many insightful comments, debugging, feature suggestions and the interface with abipy. and for the implementation of the VESTA mode.
 José María Castelo for adding the possibility to change the covalent radii of the atomic species which is used to draw the bonds between the atoms.

 VASP Software GmbH (2019-present): http://www.vasp.at